 Although I love a great deal of music which is on the lighter side, my own music is, with some notable exceptions, usually pretty serious.
 This has always been true, and is generally true of my tastes in the other arts as well.
 I usually prefer Shakespeare’s tragedies to his comedies, I like sad songs more than happy ones—and so on.
 This was only reinforced by my mother’s death in 1983 at the age of 52 (younger than I am now), during my first year at IU.
 She committed suicide.
 It wasn’t much of a surprise, although no less of a shock for being somewhat anticipated.
 She battled both physical health problems and depression for most of her adult life.
 This created a sort of vicious circle, with the physical problems exacerbating the depression, and vice versa, eventually leading her to take her own life.

 I was already inclined to serious musical subjects, and this created a sort of feedback loop.
 For years after most of my pieces were essentially elegies, and had something to do with her death, either directly or indirectly.
 This gradually changed and my output became much more balanced; there are even some pieces I think of as whimsical or humorous.
-Still, on the whole I find that seriousness is more natural to me than other musical emotions.
+Still, on the whole I find that seriousness often comes more naturally than other musical moods.

 I have one of the best jobs in the world.
-I have great students, terrific colleagues who regularly perform, promote and record my music, and I get to direct the most prestigious prize for composers in the world, the Grawemeyer Award.
+I have great students and terrific colleagues who regularly perform, promote and record my music.
+My music has taken me to many parts of the world.
+As a huge bonus, I direct the most prestigious prize for composers in the world, the Grawemeyer Award (I still remember when this award was announced.
+I was in graduate school and was very excited about it.
+I certainly never dreamed at the time that I would some day run it.)
 This puts me into constant contact with great musicians in the wider world, some of whom have become good friends as a result.
-My music has been performed all over the US and in many other countries, and is available on a number of recordings.
+My music is available on a number of recordings.
 I have been happily married to Rebecca for a long time now, and look forward to many more years to come.